ucsd-cse599-s18/ucsd-cse599-s18.github.io/portfolios/index.md

 activities would meet the minimum passing threshold.
 But we expect you to reflect most weeks.

-## Teaching Reflections (Separate documents: PDF, Google doc, Text, or whatever)

-Your portfolio must included a minimum of one reflection on your own teaching, and one reflection on someone else's teaching.
-The exception to this rule is is that if you are not teaching a discussion section this quarter, you may submit two reflections of someone else's teaching.
-You are welcome to have more.

-**Reflection on your own teaching based on external feedback**:  Have someone give you feedback on your teaching.
-Request that a mentor TA, the instructor for your class, or Christine observe your discussion section (note: your instructor should do this at least once during the quarter) and then meet with you to provide feedback on what they observed.
-There is a small budget where you can treat your instructor/mentor to coffee for these meetings (no more than $10, please).
-If you choose to get your feedback while treating your mentor to coffee, just submit your receipt to Prof. Alvarado and she will reimburse you for it.
-Then, after you have met and received your feedback, write a reflection including the following:

-- The date of the observation, the class, and the name of the observer

-- Summarize the main strengths and weaknesses according to the person who observed.
-If they provided you with written feedback, you can simply copy and paste these, with attribution.

-- Write a paragraph or two reflecting on why you think you received the feedback you received (were you expecting it?  was anything a surprise?) and what might do differently to address the feedback.

-**Reflection on someone else's teaching**: Attend a class or discussion section for a class that you are not currently taking.
-Pay attention to how the instructor/TA leads the class.
-Record the class, the date and the instructor in your reflection .
-Then address any or all of the following questions in your reflection:

-- What did the instructor do to engage students in learning?
-How effecting were these techniques?
-- How did the instructor use visual aids and board work in their explanation?
-How effective were these?
-- How clear were the instructor's technical explanations?
-What made them clear or not clear?
-- How did the instructor motivate or contextualize the course content?
-How well did it work?
-- How did the instructor handle student questions?
-Was this effective?
-Why or why not?
-- Was there anything about the way the instructor taught that stood out to you?
-What was it and why?
-- Did the instructor make efforts to include all students in their class?
-How effective were they?
-- (Addressing any other aspects of the instruction that stood out to you is also great!)

 ## Micro-Teach Video and Reflection (week 2 assignment, reflection document with link to video)

 The next piece you will include in your portfolio is your assignment from Week